Skip to main content

 php artisan exo:schema

 Creates an exo-schema.json file in your project root.
 The schema includes resource names, triggers, and field definitions inferred from your createRules.
+The generated schema also includes supported modules based on your Resource capabilities (create, update, delete, pulling).

 exo:upload